exonum/exonum-doc/src/advanced/time.md

   Consolidated time output by the service, which can be used by other business logic on the blockchain.
 - **validators_time**
-  Merkelized index with the last known local timestamps for all validator nodes.
+  Merkelized index with the latest known local timestamps for all validator nodes.
   The values in the index are used to update `time` and could be useful for monitoring, diagnostics and the like.